pygate-dev/pygate/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/apidoorman/doorman)
 ![GitHub issues](https://img.shields.io/github/issues/apidoorman/doorman)

-A lightweight API gateway for AI, REST, SOAP, GraphQL, gRPC, and WebSocket APIs.
+A lightweight API gateway for AI, REST, SOAP, GraphQL, and gRPC APIs.
 Fully managed with built-in RESTful APIs for configuration and control.
 This is your application’s gateway to the world.

 🔗 [doorman.so](https://doorman.so)